ContentMine/amidemos/WIKIDATA.md

 # SAMPLE demos of Wikidata and ContentMine
 ALL DATA, METADATA, ARE OPEN (CC-BY or equivalent).
 No copyrighted material is used without explicit permission

-Running text from Wikipedia or automatically assembled.
+Running text is from Wikipedia or automatically assembled from Wikidata.

 ## Wikdata demos
 These are a few demos of how Wikidata can be used. (from [Magnus Manske](https://en.wikipedia.org/wiki/Magnus_Manske), [blog](http://magnusmanske.de/wordpress/)).